orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

     otbApplicationLauncherCommandLine -inxml saved_applications_parameters.xml

-It will retrieve the application name and related parameters from the input xml file and launch in this case the BandMath applications.
+It will retrieve the application name and related parameters from the input XML file and launch in this case the BandMath applications.

 In-memory connection between applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~